TheWebWeWeave/TheDonaldSchulzProject/site/content/songs/im-here-to-stay.md

 This song will take you on a journey of the things that I am leaving behind.
 Canada is a beautiful place but it has many hardships as well that you cannot ignore.
 The chorus centers around the declaration that I am here in my new home with no intention what so ever of moving back to Canada.
 I do miss my siblings, nephews, niece, cousins, and of course my mom.
 I don't get to visit as often as I like but this is where I am going to stay.

+**I'm Here to Stay** is now available on all the streaming platforms.
+In the lower right hand corner of the album art is a launcher for the song on several streaming platforms.
+Choose your favorite streaming platform and enjoy.
+If you prefer to download a copy of **I'm Here to Stay** Click on my **[Store Link](https://store.thedonaldschulzproject.com/product/p/9w2ppqo)** where you can download and purchase **I'm Here to Stay**.

 ---

 **Lyrics**